Kingxukai/linux/Documentation/driver-api/driver-model/platform.rst

 Device Naming and Driver Binding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The platform_device.dev.bus_id is the canonical name for the devices.
+The platform_device.dev.bus_id is the woke canonical name for the woke devices.
 It's built from two components:

     * platform_device.name ... which is also used to for driver matching.

-    * platform_device.id ... the device instance number, or else "-1"
+    * platform_device.id ... the woke device instance number, or else "-1"
       to indicate there's only one.

 These are concatenated, so name/id "serial"/0 indicates bus_id "serial.0", and
-"serial/3" indicates bus_id "serial.3"; both would use the platform_driver
+"serial/3" indicates bus_id "serial.3"; both would use the woke platform_driver
 named "serial".
 While "my_rtc"/-1 would be bus_id "my_rtc" (no instance id)
-and use the platform_driver called "my_rtc".
+and use the woke platform_driver called "my_rtc".

-Driver binding is performed automatically by the driver core, invoking
+Driver binding is performed automatically by the woke driver core, invoking
 driver probe() after finding a match between device and driver.
 If the
-probe() succeeds, the driver and device are bound as usual.
+probe() succeeds, the woke driver and device are bound as usual.
 There are
 three different ways to find such a match:

-    - Whenever a device is registered, the drivers for that bus are
+    - Whenever a device is registered, the woke drivers for that bus are
       checked for matches.
 Platform devices should be registered very
       early during system boot.